 We do not require the Pharmacy College Admission Test (PCAT), except for students who don't have a bachelor's degree or hold a bachelor's degree from a foreign institution.
 However, students who have a less than competitive GPA can often offset that GPA with a high PCAT score.

-For the 2018-2019 application cycle, international applicants must be U.S. citizens or have permanent resident status.
+For the 2022-2023 application cycle, applicants must be U.S. citizens or have permanent resident status.

 Applicants educated outside the U.S. must utilize a transcript evaluation service to verify their degree and coursework.
 The academic record must show credits and grades equivalent to those given by U.S. institutions of higher learning.

 English Language Requirement

 Applicants who have not earned a baccalaureate degree from a regionally accredited institution must also submit official scores from the Test of English as a Foreign Language (TOEFL), regardless of the official language of the country in which the education took place or the predominant language of the degree-granting institution.